HongzongLI-CS/HongzongLI-CS.github.io/_pages/academic_service.md

 ### Session chair and committee member:
 - *The 13th International Conference on Information Science and Technology (ICIST2023)*, Cairo, Egypt.

-### Reviewer of the following nine journals and five conferences:
+### Reviewer of the following journals and conferences:

 - *IEEE Transactions on Pattern Analysis and Machine Intelligence*
 - *IEEE Transactions on Neural Networks and Learning Systems*